 Social Media?
 Check!
 Domain Name?
 Check!
 Website Hosting?
 Check!
 Now what????

 Time to put yourself out there and create the website that people will visit to look at your work, learn more about you, contact you and hopefully hire you to photograph their events, their products, their portraits or weddings.
-In other words, we need to talk about how you should design your website.
+In other words, we need to talk about how you should design your photography website.
 Do you need a logo?
-What pages and information do you need to include in your photography website?
+What pages and information do you need to include?

 Often photographers make the mistake of thinking that branding is all about their logo and ugly watermarks and the colors and font styles that they use.
 While all those things are indeed a part of what branding is… for a photographer they are probably the LEAST important part.